 Data policy is the set of rules that govern the collection, use, and sharing of data.
 Information policy is the set of rules that govern the access to information and freedom of expression.

 In recent years, there has been a debate about whether information policy should be separate from data policy.
 Some argue that this would help to ensure transparency and accountability in data policies.
 Others point out that this might lead to increased confusion among citizens who are already struggling with understanding how their personal data is being used.

-What are the Best Practices for an Effective Implementation of an Information Management Policy?
+What are the Best Practices for an Effective Implementation of an IM Policy?

-There are many ways to implement an effective information management policy.
+There are many ways to implement an effective IM policy.
 However, the best practices for any organization are as follows:

 – Think about the importance of your data and how it will be used

 – Establish a clear understanding of what constitutes personal data, sensitive data, and confidential information

 – Make sure that you have a strong governance structure in place that includes people with knowledge of the company’s data and policies